AIARE Level 1 Course For Ice Climbers & Alpinists

 Frequently asked questions

-Below are answers to common questions about the AIARE Level 1 avalanche course with Skyward Mountaineering:
+Below are answers to common questions about the AIARE Level 1 avalanche course for ice climbers with Skyward Mountaineering:

 -